racoelhosilva/FSI_ctfsAndLogbooks/LOGBOOK4.md

 ### Task 3: Environment Variables and `execve()`

 This task focused on the `execve()` system call.
 This function overwrites all the process data and code with the loaded program's, effectively replacing a process with a new one.
-To call this function, we give the executable path, the command-line arguments and a third parameter.
+To call this function, we give the executable path, the command-line arguments and a third parameter (the environment variables).

 In this task, we experimented passing `NULL` and `environ` as the third argument.
-In the first case, there was no output, but in the second case, the environment variables we're printed.
+In the first case, there was no output, since there were no environment variables in the "new" process, but in the second case, the environment variables we're printed.

 This gives us the conclusion that the third argument of `execve()` specifies the environment variables of the new process, which can be confirmed by seeing the manual pages of `execve` and `environ` (`man execve environ`).

+We used the value `environ` for the last parameter because in a Unix system, when we define an `extern char** environ` at the start of the program, it will contain all the environment variables.
+By passing this value to the `execve` call, we are keeping all of them in the new loaded program.

 <p align="center" justify="center">
   <img src="./assets/logbook_4/task3.png"/>